derekTurner/Javascript-Games-Fund-22/Block_3/section_1/html5_intro.md

         }
     };
 ```
 .When window,initfunction is called it will fo on to execute the function referenced as asyncEngineCreation.
-The resulte is `await`ed and the returned default engine is refferenced by window.engine.
+The resulte is `await`ed and the returned default engine is referenced by window.engine.

 If an engine has not been created an error message is thrown.

-Npw the render loop can be started acting on the returned engine and the canvas.
+Now the render loop can be started acting on the returned engine and the canvas.

 Finally the scene returned by createScene is displayed as the window.scene.